chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_configure_common_from_email.rst

 |chef private| sends emails for such things as password resets and organization invites.
 This is the email address that will be used as the originating address for these messages.

-Note that this does not apply to notification emails - those will be sent using the defaults configured for the MTA of the server originating the email.
+Note that this does not apply to notification emails---those will be sent using the defaults configured for the MTA of the server originating the email.

 Default Value: